zack6yuan/atlas-AirBnB_clone/README.md

 ![carbon (13)](https://github.com/user-attachments/assets/a99fbbac-f6bc-4f3a-88a6-159edbf716c8)

 ## Example Command Usage
-- "help" - shows the list of the concole's documented commands.
+- "help" - shows the list of the console's documented commands.
 - "create" - creates a new instance of BaseModel, saves it to the JSON file, and prints the id.
 - "destroy" - deletes an instance based on the class name and the id, and saves change to a JSON file.
 - "show" - prints the string representation of an instance based on the class name and the id.